ekartashov/roo-conport-modes/docs/frameworks/amo-architecture.md

 ## 1. Introduction

-The Autonomous Mapping Orchestrator (AMO) is a Phase 4 component responsible for dynamically discovering, mapping, and organizing knowledge relationships across the ConPort ecosystem.
+The Autonomous Mapping Orchestrator (AMO) is an autonomous framework responsible for dynamically discovering, mapping, and organizing knowledge relationships across the ConPort ecosystem.
 AMO transforms implicit connections between knowledge artifacts into explicit, navigable knowledge graphs that enable advanced knowledge traversal, discovery, and inference.

 ## 2. Strategic Purpose